-Over a billion pounds of food are wasted each year.
-Turn some of that food into rich, nutrient soil!
+Over a billion pounds of food are wasted each year!
+Turn some of that food into rich, nutrient soil that your plants will love by creating compost.
+It’s a great option to chemical-laden fertilizers.
 It might sound a little gross, but it’s an easy way to recycle right at home.
 Learn how to start your own compost pile:

 Reduce your water consumption